eshwen/SemivisibleJets/README.md

 - Streamline different versions of FullSim chain (mainly, make running locally less cumbersome/remove altogether and just use Condor)
 - Finish the CRAB submission chain?
 - Change gen fragment such that the dark meson can decay into each type of SM quark.
 Would need to figure out how to distribute remaining branching fraction (1-r_inv) amongst the decays.
-- Change gen fragment such that there's hadronisation to two dark mesons (so n_f = 2 makes sense), with one species decaying invisibly and one to SM quarks.
+- Change gen fragment such that there's hadronisation to two dark mesons (so n_f = 2 physical makes sense), with one species decaying invisibly and one to SM quarks.
 But would need to figure out how to implement r_inv such that the proportion of invisibly decaying dark mesons = r_inv.
 - Figure out how to change dark quarks to spin-1/2 in MadGraph model files.
 Find out if that will affect decays or anything.
 - Find out if changing the masses of the particles in MadGraph model files will change, e.g., parameters in decays.py or any other files.